Killing of Meredith Hunter: Hunter stabbing

 Hunter and Bredehoft traveled to Altamont by car with another couple, his friend Ronnie Brown and Brown's girlfriend, Judy.
 Hunter's sister Dixie had warned him about the violent racism still prevalent in rural areas, and Hunter took with him a .22 Smith & Wesson revolver for protection.
 They arrived at Altamont at 2:00–2:30 pm.
 At some point in the day Hunter ingested moderate amounts of amphetamines and methamphetamines.

 It was dark by the time the Rolling Stones took to the stage.
 The Hells Angels began further violence against the crowd by the time the band got to their third song, "Sympathy for the Devil".
 It was bad enough that the band stopped playing, and Jagger pleaded with the crowd: “Hey, people.
 Sisters, brothers and sisters, brothers and sisters.
 Come on now.
 That means everybody, just cool out.
 Will you cool out, everybody?"
 Guitarist Keith Richards called out: "Look – that guy there.
 If he doesn't stop it, man – listen, either those cats cool it, man, or we don't play.
 Come on."
 The situation calmed, and the band played what Richards described as "cool-down music": Jimmy Reed's blues number, "The Sun Is Shining".

 As the Rolling Stones continued with their set, Hunter was near the front of the crowd, apart from Bredehoft.
 The mixed-race couple had been given some dirty looks by the bikers earlier in the day, and Hunter had been repelled when he tried to climb on the stage.
 While the band played "Under My Thumb", Hunter climbed onto a speaker box for a better view, and a Hells Angel grabbed his ear and hair and pulled him down.
 When Hunter pulled away from the biker, he was punched in the face.
 Hunter ran into the crowd, pursued by several Hells Angels.
 He pulled his revolver from his pocket; although he raised it briefly in the direction of the stage, he turned and tried to go back into the crowd.
 Passaro, seeing the gun, pulled a knife from an ankle sheath and leapt onto Hunter's back, stabbing him multiple times.
-Several Hells Angels surrounded the prostrate Hunter, kicking and hitting him as he lay dying.
+Several Angels surrounded the prostrate Hunter, kicking and hitting him as he lay dying.
 He was heard to say, "I wasn't going to shoot you".